-I just finished reading Sheppard Lee; Written by Himself (published 1863) for the first time and boy is my brain tired.
-Actually I also went to my graduate school discussion of it the night before writing this and was relieved that everyone else was struggling too, though part of me was hoping that everyone else had brilliant explications and I was just a dunce.
+I just finished reading Sheppard Lee; Written by Himself (published 1863) for the first time, and man, is my brain tired.
+Actually, I also went to my graduate school discussion of it the night before writing this, and was relieved that everyone else was struggling too, though part of me was hoping that everyone else had brilliant explications and I was just a dunce.
 Apparently not.

 I’d love for this to be a 1980s style body switching comedy, but if it’s a comedy at all (I was not laughing), it’s a dark one.
-After being duped by ladies he was trying to dupe, Dawkins becomes the moneylender Abram Skinner, and has absolutely no personality outside of the super unflattering one that Skinner was assigned.
-He then ends up as Zachariah Longstraw, who is killed multiple times, and who Lee almost gets trapped in by 1) live burial and 2) severe brain damage as the original Longstraw had his head bashed in by someone he was trying to help.
-In fact, Longstraw is probably the most severely punished character (physically) and he’s also the only one that’s even remotely trying to be a decent person.
-A philanthropist (and Quaker, I believe) he gives away his money to the wrong people, is duped out of most of his money, and gets killed multiple times for his trouble.
+After being duped by the ladies he was trying to dupe, Dawkins becomes the moneylender Abram Skinner, and has absolutely no personality outside of the super unflattering one that Skinner was assigned.
+He then ends up as Zachariah Longstraw, who is killed multiple times, and who Lee almost gets trapped in by 1) live burial, and 2) severe brain damage, as the original Longstraw had his head bashed in by someone he was trying to help.
+In fact, Longstraw is probably the most severely punished character (physically), and he’s also the only one that’s even remotely trying to be a decent person.
+A philanthropist (and a Quaker, I believe), he gives away his money to the wrong people, is duped out of most of his money, and gets killed multiple times for his trouble.

-Finally, and after Tom I was thrilled for a finally, Lee becomes Arthur Megrim, young, brilliant, rich, but with some sort of catastrophic indigestion.
+Finally, and after the Tom I was thrilled for a ‘finally,’ Lee becomes Arthur Megrim: young, brilliant, rich, but with some sort of catastrophic indigestion.
 If only I cared about Lee’s happiness even a little perhaps I would feel bad for him … but I hate him so I don’t care and actually prefer that he’s unhappy.
 Then Lee-as-Megrim goes insane and (spoiler alert) ends up back in his own, apparently insane, original body.
-Yes it’s the “it was just a dream” ending, but since it’s 1863 it is madness instead.
+Yes it’s the ‘it was just a dream’ ending, but since it’s 1863 it is called madness instead.
 Lee’s brother-in-law has restored his farm and Lee, with his slave that he does not free because he learned slavery is super, decides to try to live a simple life on the farm.
 I’m sure he fails.
 Good.

 Women do not escape this text much better.
 Aside from the fact that Lee never even considers the possibility of becoming a woman, they are portrayed as horrible, awful things that nag you to the point of wanting to die just to escape them.
 Also women are baby factories and dowry farms.
 Here’s a list of every woman in the entire text: